Milak Assembly constituency

-Milak Assembly constituency is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
+Milak is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
 It is a part of the Rampur district and one of the five assembly constituencies in the Rampur Lok Sabha constituency.
 First election in this assembly constituency was held in 2012 after the "Delimitation of Parliamentary and Assembly Constituencies Order, 2008" was passed in the year 2008.
 The constituency is assigned identification number 38.

 Wards / Areas

 Extent of Milak Assembly constituency is Shahabad Tehsil; PCs Ramnagar, Dhamora, Puraina, Ainchora, Larhpur, Lohapatti Bholanath, Bhainsori, Jalif Nagla, Vikrampur, Khutia, Dhanelipurbi, Param, Kripyapanday, Purainya Kalan of Milak KC & Milak MB of Milak Tehsil.